Drele11ven/Algorithm-Learning-Journey/Sorting Algorithms/Counting Sort/README-COUNTING-SORT.md

 ## Origins and History

-Counting Sort was developed as a linear-time sorting algorithm to provide a more efficient alternative to traditional comparison-based algorithms like Quick Sort and Merge Sort for specific use cases, especially when the input data range is limited.
+Counting Sort was developed as a linear-time sorting algorithm to address the inefficiencies of comparison-based algorithms like Quick Sort and Merge Sort, which have a lower bound of O(n log n) for sorting due to the need for element comparisons.

+The key idea behind Counting Sort is to use the numerical properties of the data to count the number of occurrences of each value, allowing the algorithm to sort elements without directly comparing them.
+This makes Counting Sort particularly effective for sorting integers when the range of the input data (`k`) is not significantly larger than the number of elements (`n`).

+Counting Sort emerged as a practical solution in computer science for sorting datasets quickly when the input values are within a known and limited range.
+Its efficiency and stability make it well-suited for applications such as sorting integers in databases, organizing data for distribution counting, and preparing data for radix sort.

+While Counting Sort is highly efficient with a time complexity of O(n + k), it is best used when memory usage is not a constraint, and the range of input values is manageable.
+If the range of data is too large, the space complexity becomes a limiting factor, and alternative sorting methods may be more appropriate.

 ## Pseudocode